JTaisey389/reading-notes/class102.md

 # What is Markdown?
 ###### Markdown provides a way to style text on the web.
 I can control the display of the information projected on the screen.
 This line is an example of a header at level 6 which is small.
-Comparatively H1 would be just one hashtag, and be quite large.
+Comparatively, H1 would be just one hashtag and be quite large.

 ### Examples of a header
-###### Each of the header has a corisponding number of hastags to determine the height.
+###### Each of the headers has a corresponding number of hashtags to determine the height.
 # This is an H1

 ## This is an H2